Dardani: Roman era

 After the Roman-Illyrian wars and Roman-Macedonian Wars, Illyricum and Macedonia became Roman protectorates in 168 BC.
 The Dardani resisted Roman offensives of the years 97 BCE, 85 BCE, and 77/6 BCE.
 But in 75–73 BCE the Dardani had to face terrible conflicts against Rome, known as Bellum Dardanicum.
-During the Mithridatic Wars (88–63 BC) between the Roman Republic and Mithridates VI of Pontus, the Dardani, Eneti, and Sintians were raiding Roman Macedonia; afer his arrival, the consul Sulla attacked them, reportedly devastating their territory.
+During the Mithridatic Wars (88–63 BC) between the Roman Republic and Mithridates VI of Pontus, the Dardani, Eneti, and Sintians were raiding Roman Macedonia; after his arrival, the consul Sulla attacked them, reportedly devastating their territory.

 After the division of Roman Moesia into two provinces in 86 AD, the Dardani were located in southern Moesia Superior.

 Dardanians continued to fight against Roman proconsuls, and were finally defeated probably by Marcus Antonius in 39 BC or by Marcus Licinius Crassus in 29/8 BC.
 Under Roman administration they were included in the province of Moesia.
 After the Roman emperor Domitian divided the province of Moesia into Moesia Superior and Moesia Inferior in 86 AD, the Dardani were located in southern Moesia Superior.
 Emperor Diocletian later (284) made Dardania into a separate province with its capital at Naissus (Niš).
 The Romans found an ancient formed economy in Dardania, based on agriculture and animal husbandry, mining and metallurgy, in different handicrafts and in trade.
 The Romans focused especially in exploitation of mines, same as in other provinces, and in road construction.

 Dardania and the Balkans during the 6th century AD.

 During the Byzantine administration (in the 6th century), there was a Byzantine province of Dardania that included cities of Ulpiana, Scupi, Justiniana Prima, and others.